 1. All employees interested in attending a course or activity being offered should register through Human Resource Services using the CLIQ online registration system, emailing firstname.lastname@example.org or calling ext.
 1503.

 2. Employees who must cancel their registration should do so at least 48 hours prior to the start of the event.

 3. Employees must make every effort to attend the course or activity in its entirety in order to gain the most from the session and avoid any disruption to the program.
 If this is not possible, it is recommended that the individual registers once the course is offered in the future.

-4. Although most courses are strictly voluntary, the Preventing Workplace Harassment/Fostering a Non-Discriminatory Work Environment course remains mandatory and must be taken by every Dickinson College employee.
+4. Although most courses are strictly voluntary, the Protecting Our Community (non-discriminatory/preventing workplace harassment) training course remains mandatory and must be taken by every Dickinson College employee.

 5. Supervisors are strongly encouraged to recommend courses to their employees that will assist in their professional development.

 6. The College recognizes that professional development and wellness programming may at times impact normal operations.
 Efforts should be made, however, to accommodate employees wishing to take advantage of professional development opportunities.
 To help avoid any operational conflicts, supervisors and employees are encouraged to work together in scheduling professional development and wellness programming.
 This includes providing the supervisor with ample lead time when making a request to attend any session being offered.